JiayingFang/jiayingfang.github.io/content/publication/force_aware_adaptation/index.md

 ---
-title: "Force-Aware Adaptation: What can we do if the force sensor is unavailable? "
+title: "Force-Aware Adaptation: What can we do if the force sensor is unavailable?"
-authors: admin
+authors:
--
+- admin
 date: "2023-12-14T00:00:00Z"
 doi: ""